sashasher24/Oleksandra_wdio_tests/README.md

 Automated scenarios are:
 - _Hover page_:
     - 'View Profile' button should be displayed for each profile on hover (checks each user element)
-    - Can click 'View Profile' button for each profile (checks each user element)
+    - Can click 'View Profile' button for each profile and verify urls (checks each user element)
 - _Login page_:
     - User should be able to login through the login form
     - User should be able to logout from the secure page